GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 ## Get started

-Head over to [Attribution Reporting in five minutes](/docs/privacy-sandbox/attribution-reporting-in-short) for a quick overview of the Attribution Reporting APi.
+Head over to [Attribution Reporting in five minutes](/docs/privacy-sandbox/attribution-reporting-in-short) for a quick overview of the Attribution Reporting API.

 ## Learn more